 We quickly become addicted as the television and the movies train us.
 Addicted to the misperception and misrepresentation of an individual between grounds of the behavior of a particular context, extrapolating a.
 If you tell the truth, you are honest.
 If you lie, you are a liar.
 If you follow, you are a follower.
 If you blog, you are a blogger.
 If you write, you are a writer.
 It seems strange how we more easily classify someone based on negative perceptions than competence perceptions.
 Your identity becomes limited to the viewer’s attention and angle, like the plain surface of a cube.
 It is easy to feel unlistened when seen from another angle.

 We need a catalog system for the contents of our office desk and drawers.
 We become addicted to a catalog system for our minds.
 Let’s catalog what should be cataloged: pens, clips, papers, scissors, lamps, maps, chargers, and many other concrete tools.

 We often don’t use the catalog system because we finally can.

 Having the possibility eliminates the desire.
 Why use catalogs with our desks when we can use them on people?
-It is, of course, easier to catalog on the premises of predictability, a certain item which we intend to use.
+It is, of course, easier to catalog on the premise of the predictability of a particular item we intend to use.
 Item or people.
 It seems the same.
 Or are they?

 Still, the human essence is more complex in meaning and manifestation.
-When looked upon from another perspective, a pen is always just a pen.
+From another perspective, a pen is always just a pen.
 Or is it?

 The original: Noel Harrison – “Windmills of your mind” (1968)